-THE Roman Church, encourages the practice of praying to the Saints.
+THE Roman Church encourages the practice of praying The Roman Church encourages the practice of praying to the Saints.
 Spiritualists are engaged in precisely this practice when they ask for helpful messages or signals from friends on the other side.
 The difference is that these friends have not been officially canonised at Rome.
-But who at this date will affirm that the Roman Church has a monopoly of Sainthood?-J. Aurnur HILL, in "Spiritualism; Its History, Phenomena, and Doctrine,"
+But who at this date will affirm that the Roman Church has a monopoly of Sainthood?-J. ARTHUR HILL, in "Spiritualism; Its History, Phenomena, and Doctrine," At 11' a.m.